openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		}
 	}

-And for getting keyboard inputs, we are going to make use of the [`keyPressed(int key)`](http://openframeworks.cc/documentation/application/ofBaseApp.html#!show_keyPressed keyPressed "Documentation Page") function that is already built into your openFrameworks code.
-Like `mousePressed`, this function is called any time a key is pressed.
-We just need to use that integer that is passed in to keyPressed to switch our `drawingMode`.  "r" for rectangle mode, "c" for circle mode, etc.
+We are going to make use of the [`keyPressed(int key)`](http://openframeworks.cc/documentation/application/ofBaseApp.html#!show_keyPressed keyPressed "Documentation Page") function that is already built into your openFrameworks `.cpp` file to handle key events.
+Like `mousePressed()`, this function is called any time a key is pressed.
+We can use the integer that is passed into `keyPressed()` to switch our `drawingMode` variable.
+We will use "r" for rectangle mode, "c" for circle mode, etc.

 But how exactly does an integer tell us which key has been pressed?
-Well that integer is actually the ASCII code for the key that was pressed.
-You can check out the [ASCII wiki](http://en.wikipedia.org/wiki/ASCII "ASCII Wiki Page") for details, but for this chapter, it is enough to just know that ASCII is an agreed upon system for assigning numbers to characters.
-And it turns out to be quite easy to check if that ASCII integer `key` is a particular character.
-Let's see what this looks like in code.
-Add these lines to your `keyPressed` function:
+That integer is actually the ASCII code for the key that was pressed.
+You can check out the [ASCII wiki](http://en.wikipedia.org/wiki/ASCII "ASCII Wiki Page") for details, but for this chapter it is enough to just know that ASCII is an agreed upon system for assigning numbers to characters.
+It turns out to be quite easy to check if the ASCII integer `key` is a particular character.
+Add these lines to your `keyPressed()` function to see what this looks like in code.

 	if (key == 'r') drawingMode = rectangleMode;
 	else if (key == 'c') drawingMode = circleMode;
 	else if (key == 'l') drawingMode = lineMode;
 	else if (key == 't') drawingMode = triangleMode;

+**[bd: will the reader have been made aware at this point that single-line if statements can be written without curly brackets?]**

-In c++, you can compare an integer like `key` with a character through an inequality.
+In C++, you can compare an integer like `key` with a character using `==` or `!=`.

 **[Note: Explain char vs int, the double quote vs single quote.
 Or is this in c++ chapter]**

 **[Note: the constants that oF provides for key presses]**

 Whew!
-Now when you run your code, you should be able to clear your screen and switch between brushes.
-Now let's fill in those circle, line and triangle brushes!
+When you run your code, you should now be able to clear your screen and switch between brushes.
+Let's fill in those circle, line and triangle brushes!

-With our circle brush, let's play with transparency and then add in some color.
+For our circle brush, let's play with transparency and add some color.
 Unlike what we did with rectangles, we are going to layer our circles on top of each other until they become hazy and indistinct.
 We are going to draw a giant transparent circle, then draw a slightly smaller transparent circle, then repeat, repeat, repeat.

-Transparency?
-So far, we've only used opaque grayscale colors, but you can make your colors transparent by adding an extra parameter to `ofSetColor`, like `ofSetColor(255, 50)`.
-That second parameter that we passed in is the alpha channel.
+So far, we've only used opaque grayscale colors but you can make your colors transparent by adding an extra parameter to `ofSetColor()` (e.g.`ofSetColor(255, 50)`).
+That second parameter represents the alpha channel.
 It takes a value from 0 to 255 where 0 is completely transparent and 255 is completely opaque.
-But before we use colors that have alpha, we need to enable something called alpha blending.
-This just means that when two transparent colors occupy the same space on the screen, their colors get mixed.
-Alpha blending is disabled by default because it requires additional computational power over drawing opaque colors.
-In the `setup` function, add the following line:
+Before we use colors that have alpha we need to enable something called alpha blending.
+This means that when two transparent colors occupy the same space on the screen, their colors get mixed.
+Alpha blending is disabled by default because it requires additional computing power.
+Let's add the following line to our `setup()` function:

 	ofEnableAlphaBlending();

-Now we can start working on our `draw` function.
-We will use the `angle`, `distance`, `xoffset` and `yoffset` code like we did with the rectangle brush.
+Now we can start working on our `draw()` function.
+We will use the `angle`, `distance`, `xOffset` and `yOffset` code like we did with the rectangle brush.
 The difference is that our loop will control the radius of our circle.
-We will start with drawing a large radius circle and slowly reduce our radius to 0.
-So add the following to `draw`:
+We will start by drawing a circle with a large radius value and slowly reduce it to 0.
+Add the following to `draw()` inside of our if statement to check if the `drawingMode` is `circleMode`:

 	int maxRadius = 100;
 	int radiusStepSize = 5;